Pickerel frog: Defense mechanism

-In case of attack, pickerel frogs have an excellent defense mechanism: they emit skin secretions which are irritating to people and toxic to some predators; making the pickerel frog the only poisonous frog native to the United States.
+In case of attack, pickerel frogs have a defense mechanism: they emit skin secretions which are irritating to people and toxic to some predators; making the pickerel frog one of the only poisonous frog species native to the United States.
 A peptidomic analysis of the defensive skin secretion have established the presence of canonical bradykinin and multiple bradykinin-related peptides.
 Due to its poison, most mammals, birds, snakes and other frogs will leave the pickerel frog alone.
-The skin secretions of a stressed pickerel frog are known to be toxic to other frogs, as many a novice frog catcher has found when he finds only the pickerel frog still alive in his bucket.
+The skin secretions of a stressed pickerel frog are known to be toxic to other frogs, as many a novice frog catcher has found when they find only the pickerel frog still alive in their bucket.
 These secretions can also be moderately irritating if they come in contact with the eyes, mucous membranes, or broken skin.

 The tadpole of this species is considered unpalatable to many species that would commonly predate on tadpoles.
 They also exhibit behaviors to avoid predation.
 To avoid fish, the tadpoles will move to stream margins in order to make them inaccessible to the fish.
 The tadpoles will also reduce activity after sensing a fish's chemical cues.